 Three Weeks After Quitting

 Nearly three weeks after quitting my job, I knew I made the right decision.
 I had several interviews immediately following me quitting.
+Nothing came of them, but it was great to know I had options.

 Financially, we took it a day at a time.
 There were nights that I did spend time worrying about the future.
 I worried about not having health insurance for my family.
 However, I was in more control of my life and able to shut it off.
 I knew that it would be fine, so I just continually told myself that.